rsteinhart/a500_notebooks/notebooks/course_helpfiles/Readme_macos.md

 # bash prompt for macos

-puth this into your ~/.bash_profile
+put this into your ~/.bash_profile